newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

 divisionPhone: (973) 504-6351
 webflowId: 668d72e6096a17ca97b553f9
 ---
-:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="note" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

-Be sure to register with the U.S. Drug Enforcement Administration (DEA) to validate your CDS registration.
+Be sure to register with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) to validate your CDS registration.
 You will need your CDS number for this process.
-Email a copy of your DEA registration to cds@dca.njoag.gov within 60 days of completing your CDS registration.
+Email a copy of your DEA registration to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) within 60 days of completing your CDS registration.

 :::

 ## Application Requirements